syedaareebashah/learn-low-code-agentic-ai/README.md

-# Agentic AI Development with Low-Code n8n, Full-Code OpenAI Agents SDK and Model Context Protocol (MCP)
+# Agentic AI Development with Low-Code n8n and Model Context Protocol (MCP)

 This repo is part of the [Panaversity Certified Agentic & Robotic AI Engineer](https://panaversity.org/) program.
 You can also review the certification and course details in the [program guide](https://docs.google.com/document/d/1BygAckkfc_NFQnTfEM6qqUvPdlIHpNItmRtvfRMGp38/edit?usp=sharing).
 This repo provides learning material for n8n course and certification.